 - Monitoring RPO and RTO compliance.

-Best Practices for Monitoring SAP DR:
+Best Practices for Monitoring SAP Disaster Recovery:

 - Set clear RPO and RTO objectives aligned with business needs.